 We encountered the same badger Sabrina mentioned in one of her earlier posts.
 This one has always been foul-natured.
 He always raises his hackles, and charges at anyone who comes close.
 It's really not a problem for fairies.
 We can fly, you know.
 It was only a problem for Sabrina that one day when her wing muscles were too sore to fly, and I had to distract the badger so it wouldn't chomp her down in one gulp.
 Sabrina wasn't thinking so clearly that day, and didn't remember she could still chose any size she liked.
 Even the angriest badger in the world isn't going to attack a person the size of an elephant, right?

+This hollow log is next to the badger's hole.
+He's got a personality disorder.
 Most fairies think it's best to leave him alone.

 Well, back to the encounter today.
 Since Sabrina wasn't flying quite straight in the morning, she decided to walk out and meet me at the flower opening assignment we had first.
 The badger found her.
 She actually wasn't walking too straight either.
 Plus, her hair looked -- well, strange.